-Marlborough Chelsea presents WAR GAMES a group exhibition inspired by the fierce and poetic legacy of Polish artist Magdalena Abakanowicz.
-The show features a monumental sculpture from her 1987-1993 War Games series along with new works by American and European artists both emerging and established.
-The exhibition is augmented by a solo presentation of Abakanowicz sculptures at our 57th and Broome Street locations.
+Marlborough is pleased to present WAR GAMES, a group exhibition inspired by the fierce and poetic legacy of Polish artist Magdalena Abakanowicz.
+The show features a monumental sculpture from her 1987-1993 War Games series alongside new works by American and European artists both emerging and established.
+The exhibition is accompanied by a solo presentation of Abakanowicz sculptures at our 57th and Broome Street locations.

 Zyk, Abakanowicz’s colossal cudgel of a sculpture, is defined by the implied violence of its battering ram/unlit-torch form, which works in tandem with the raw and rugged natural materials of a felled tree trunk, steel and burlap.
 More unexpected is the refinement and poise provided by the group of cylindrical steel barrels that act as both elevating plinth and crucial formal elements.

 The other artists included in the exhibition share this rare combination of material struggle and a certain crafted elegance.
 Feral qualities lash out alongside a calmer consideration for design and the direct suggestiveness of the found object.
 In some cases, this is the result of Abakanowicz’s direct influence, and in others merely a shared contention with the unflagging violence of modern life—and the many ameliorating refinements that can adorn and mask this struggle, or highlight it as a crucial reminder.